Test ID: CRGSP Cryoglobulin and Cryofibrinogen Panel, Serum and Plasma

 4. Place serum into an appropriately labeled plastic vial.

 Additional Information: Analysis cannot be performed with less than 3 mL of serum.
 Smaller volumes are insufficient to detect clinically important trace (mixed) cryoglobulins.
-Less than 3 mL will require draw of a new specimen.
+Less than 3 mL will require collection and submission a new specimen.

 Specimen Minimum Volume